 If you're just getting started on the Low FODMAP Diet, it can be easy to fall into a recipe rut.
 Since chicken is a standard meal at our house, I'm always looking for ways to shake it up a little.
 When I'm in the mood for something fancy, I like these tasty low FODMAP lemon and garlic chicken breasts.

-It’s not hard to sell me on anything breaded.
-But, the thing that sets these chicken breasts apart is garlic infused butter.
-Don’t worry, I’m not going to kill you.
-I’ve put instructions on making low FODMAP garlic butter below.
+It's not hard to sell me on anything breaded.
+But, the thing that sets these chicken breasts apart is garlic-infused ghee.
+Don't worry, I'm not going to kill you.
+I've put instructions on making low FODMAP garlic-infused ghee below.

 Think this low FODMAP lemon and garlic chicken sounds great, but you don't have time to try it now?
 You can PIN THIS POST for later.

 This low FODMAP lemon and garlic chicken will be the talk of your table.
 Check out the notes below for tips on keeping this recipe low FODMAP.

 First, if you're in the elimination phase, you'll need to use lactose-free milk and lactose-free cream cheese.
 If you can't find lactose-free cream cheese, Natrel posted this recipe on their website.

 We also use parmesan cheese.
 Hard cheeses like parmesan are low FODMAP in small servings because bacteria break down the lactose during the fermentation process.
 According to Monash University, 1/2 a cup of parmesan is low FODMAP.
 We use 1/4 cup of parmesan, which works out to 1 tbsp per serving.
 This is within the recommended range.

 According to Monash University, 1/2 a cup of parmesan is low FODMAP.
 Our recipe uses 1/4 cup of parmesan, which works out to 1 tbsp per serving.
 This is within the recommended range.